datacarpentry/wrangling-genomics/episodes/03-trimming.md

 Go ahead and run the for loop.
 It should take a few minutes for Trimmomatic to run for each of our six input files.
 Once it's done running, take a look at your directory contents.
 You'll notice that even though we ran Trimmomatic on file `SRR2589044` before running the for loop, there is only one set of files for it.
-Because of we matched the ending `_1.fastq.gz`, we re-ran Trimmomatic on this file, overwriting our first results.
+Because we matched the ending `_1.fastq.gz`, we re-ran Trimmomatic on this file, overwriting our first results.
 That's ok, but it's good to be aware that it happened.

 ~~~
 $ ls